Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 4. Return to the sign in screen in the browser and complete the sign-in process.
 5. If you've signed in, you will then have the option to select your existing dbt account.
 6. Select the account you want to use and click **Continue**.
-7. You should see a page confirming your successful registrataion.
+7. You should see a page confirming your successful registration.
 Close the tab and go back to your editor to continue the registration.

 **If you still can't sign in:**
 - Your account may be locked.
 Contact [dbt Support](mailto:support@getdbt.com) to unlock.